Vedza/NitroSniperGo/README.md

 }
 ```

-You have multiple choices to run:
+You have multiple choices to run the sniper :

 - [Deploy on Heroku](https://heroku.com/deploy?template=https://github.com/Vedza/NitroSniperGo/tree/heroku) (Free 24/7)
    * Deploy